alexmaco/rust-workshop/DAY_1.md

 #### Exercise 1 (average)

-- following the above steps, create a new project
+- following the steps above, create a new project
 - in main:

   - declare 3 numbers
-  - compute the **average** of them and store the result in a variable
+  - compute their **average**, and store the result in a variable
     - average = sum of the values divided by the number of values
   - display the result with